 To ensure the sustainability of the development, Haven Green will serve as a model energy-efficient building.
 The project will be built to Passive House standards, reducing the building’s utility expense and carbon emissions, keeping our city greener and healthier.
 The building and the public open space will be designed to manage and reuse stormwater through the use of permeable surfaces covering the majority of the open space and a rooftop rainwater harvesting system.

-Haven Green will highlight over 8,000 square feet of publically accessible open space, available to the public via entrances at Mott and Elizabeth Streets, with vibrant gardens, flexible space for seating and relaxation, shaded and sunny areas, public art and other amenities designed with the input of the community.
+Haven Green will highlight nearly 16,000 square feet of publicly accessible open space, available to the public via entrances at Mott and Elizabeth Streets, with vibrant gardens, flexible space for seating and relaxation, shaded and sunny areas, public art and other amenities designed with the input of the community.
 The design and programming for the open space will be developed through a participatory design effort grounded in community engagement to build active involvement and stewardship.